LATCH Retrofit Kits that Endanger Kids’ Lives

 We’ve covered dangerous illegal Chinese “carseats” in the past.
 You can still find them for sale; I’m not going to link them.
 Once again, you can buy dangerous “safety” items on both sites, and probably others, and it’s up to you, the consumer, to determine if these items are worth your child’s life to use.
 Often common sense goes right out the window when faced with something that looks like it might make life simpler.

-First, let’s talk about LATCH because I believe it’s drilled into parents and caregivers from pregnancy on in magazine articles, by friends, and other prenatal sources, that it’s necessary to use in order to achieve a safe carseat installation.
+First, let’s talk about LATCH because I believe it’s drilled into parents and caregivers from pregnancy on, in magazine articles, by friends, and other prenatal sources, that it’s necessary to use in order to achieve a safe carseat installation.
 That is not always true.
 LATCH, or Lower Anchors and Tethers for Children, is an alternative method for installation.
 It was implemented in the early 2000s for ease of use and the goal was for it to be uniform across vehicles for carseat installation.
 It was felt that seat belt installations were difficult, and perhaps that was true.
 At the time, locking clips were necessary in many vehicles and very few carseats had built-in lockoffs.

 Through the years, LATCH has morphed into a “must use” for new parents, though there never has been a standard for vehicle cushion placement around the lower anchors (have you ever had to search for them in seat bights (cracks) as you’ve moved carseats?) and top tether use remains pathetically low in the U.S. (please, for the love of all things chocolate, when installing your carseat forward-facing, attach the top tether!).
 Weight limits set by both vehicle and carseat manufacturers constrain LATCH; it is not the panacea originators created it to be.

 Every seating position has a seat belt, unless it is damaged.
 Seat belts have no weight limits that any child or carseat can reach.
 I’m not advocating that they’re always better or easier to use—just that sometimes LATCH is hyped to the point where seat belts aren’t even considered.
+The seat belt is always available to use for carseat installations.
+Your carseat is designed to be installed with a seat belt and several are, in fact, designed to be better installed specifically with a seat belt.
+Huh.
+Go figure!

 Everything Is Regulated . . .
 For A Reason